 Developments may be subject to one or more of the below laws, depending on the date of construction, type of space, funding sources utilized, and other project-specific information.
-The burden of compliance rests with the person or persons who design and construct covered multifamily dwellings.
+The burden of compliance rests with the project team.
 In the application, during the construction process, and at project closeout owners/developers and/or architects will be required to certify compliance with applicable regulations.